dialoss/FileHosting-TelegramBot/README.md

 # Description

 A telegram bot, written on Python.
-It was created to populate mathicool game, but could be used to share any type of files.
+It was created to populate mathicool game, but could be used for sharing any files.

 # Features